-The total fixed remuneration provided to personnel includes not only gross annual remuneration, but also service allowances, director's remuneration, as well as the benefits package as described in the paragraph 5.3 below.
+The total fixed remuneration provided to personnel includes not only gross annual remuneration, but also service allowances, director's remuneration, as well as the benefits package as described below.

 In fact, a significant portion of fixed remuneration components consists of the benefits package, which represents a significant element in terms of fixed remuneration (about 25% for executives and professional areas, and around 30% for managers).